NosPo-Studio/NosGa-Engine/ReadMe.md

-# The NosGa Engine
+# NosGa Engine
-is a object oriented in source game engine for OpenComputers with all you need to create a 2D game.
+The NosGa (NonsenseGame) Engine is a object oriented in source game engine for OpenComputers with all you need to create a 2D game.
 The engine is in a early state of development so thre are some bugs left over as well as improvement potential of course but it sould be in a usable state right now.
 New features will come at the point there are needed to realize projects in the engine.